 where $p/q = [b_1,b_2,\ldots,b_n]$.
-The thin-thick decomposition of $(X,0)$ has been already described in the proof of Theorem \ref{th:thin has fast loops}: the generic linear form has multiplicity $1$ along each $E_{i}$, and the \L-nodes are the two extremal vertices of the bamboo and any vertex with $b_i\ge 3$.
+The thick-thin decomposition of $(X,0)$ has been already described in the proof of Theorem \ref{th:thin fast loops}: the generic linear form has multiplicity $1$ along each $E_{i}$, and the \L-nodes are the two extremal vertices of the bamboo and any vertex with $b_i\ge 3$.
 To get the adapted resolution graph of section \ref{sec:thick-thin} we blow up once between any two adjacent \L-nodes.
-Then the subgraph $\Gamma_j$ associated with a thin piece $Z_j$ is either a $(-1)$--weighted vertex or a maximal string $\nu_i,\nu_{i+1},\dots,\nu_k$ of vertices excluding $\nu_1, \nu_n$ carrying self intersections $b_j=-2$.
-There are no \T-nodes and there is an \A-string in each Tjurina component. \end{example} \begin{example} [Cusp singularities] Let $(X,0)$ be a cusp singularity (\cite{H2}).
+Then the subgraph $\Gamma_j$ associated with a thin piece $Z_j$ is either a $(-1)$-weighted vertex or a maximal string $\nu_i,\nu_{i+1},\dots,\nu_k$ of $(-2)$-weighted vertices excluding $\nu_1$ and $\nu_n$.
+There are no \T-nodes, so each Tjurina component is an \A-string giving a special annulus..
+The rate of the special annulus is $3/2$ if the Tjurina component is a $(-1)$-vertex and $(m+3)/2$ for a string of $m$ $(-2)$-vertices. \end{example} \begin{example} [Cusp singularities] Let $(X,0)$ be a cusp singularity (\cite{H2}).
 The dual graph of the minimal resolution of $(X,0)$ consists of a cycle of rational curves with Euler weights $\le -2$ and at least one weight $\le -3$.
 Since such a singularity is taut, its maximal cycle coincides with its fundamental cycle, and the generic linear form has multiplicity $1$ along each irreducible component $E_i$.
-Therefore, the \L--nodes are the vertices which carry Euler class $\le -3$, and the argument is now similar to the lens space case treated above: we blow up once between any two adjacent \L-nodes.
-Then the subgraph $\Gamma_j$ associated with a thin piece $Z_j$ is either a $(-1)$--weighted vertex or a maximal string $\nu_i,\nu_{i+1},\dots,\nu_k$ of vertices carrying weights $b_j=-2$.
+Therefore, the \L-nodes are the vertices which carry Euler class $\le -3$, and the argument is now similar to the lens space case treated above: we blow up once between any two adjacent \L-nodes.
+Then the subgraph $\Gamma_j$ associated with a thin piece $Z_j$ is either a $(-1)$-weighted vertex or a maximal string $\nu_i,\nu_{i+1},\dots,\nu_k$ of $(-2)$-weighted vertices.
 As the distance $\epsilon$ to the origin goes to zero, we then see the link $X^{(\epsilon)}$ as a ``necklace" of thick zones separated by thin zones, each of the latter vanishing to a circle.
-Again, there are no \T-nodes and there is an \A-string in each Tjurina component. \end{example} \begin{example} [Brian\c con-Speder examples]
+Again, the thin zones are special annuli with rates as in the previous example. \end{example} \begin{example} [Brian\c con-Speder examples]

-The Brian\c con-Speder example we will consider is the $\mu$--constant family of singularities depending on the parameter $t$.
+The Brian\c con-Speder example we will consider is the $\mu$-constant family of singularities depending on the parameter $t$.
 We will see that the bilipschitz geometry changes very radically when $t$ becomes $0$ (the same is true for the other Brian\c con-Speder families).

 The minimal resolution graph of $(X,0)$ is

 For any $t$ the curves $x=0$ and $y=0$ are

 The curve $z=0$ is